InternetNZ/pyepp/docs/cli.rst

 The epp server configuration and credentials can be passed to the cli in three different ways.
 It can be done either through the command line options, environment variables or a config file.

-NOTE: Clien certificate and key are optional and only required if the server requires client authentication.
+NOTE: Client certificate and key are optional and only required if the server requires client authentication.

 Command line options
 ^^^^^^^^^^^^^^^^^^^^